mdumke/hadoop-example/2-example-app/README.md

 There are many ways to implement functionality like this, why did we chose a way that depends on the input being sorted?
 Isn't that unnecessary overhead - sorting can be a very expensive operation, especially with distributed data.

 Remember that we are preparing to deal with massive amounts of data.
 With our example application, we will never have more than about 250 different countries in our dataset and there won't be a million different species of bird.
-But assume for a amoment, this did happen.
+But assume for a moment this did happen.
 Our reducer would then have to go through *all* the data, preparing counts for *all* countries and *all* species before starting to produce output.
 That can become problematic for two reasons:

 1. Data volume might just be too big to keep everything in memory.
 2. We can only start producing output when all data has been processed.